-Figure 2 shows the in-medium effective cross section as a function of density obtained by integrating Eq.
+Figure 2 shows the in medium effective cross section as a function of density obtained by integrating Eq.
 (12) over angle and energy.
 Two values of the energy of the incoming nucleon are considered.
 The solid line gives the vacuum cross section while the dashed line includes the effects of Pauli blocking and Fermi spreading.
-A further reduction is produced by accounting for the dispersion effects.
+A further fects.
 While the calculation of the Pauli blocking effects is equivalent to the work of Ref.
-[23], the full cross section obtained here is somewhat smaller than the one obtained in the corresponding nonrelativistic result.
+[23], the full cross section obtained here is somewhat smaller than the one obtained in the corresponding non relativistic result.
 A difference between the two approaches should be expected since the present calculation is based on the Dirac effective mass, given by Eq.
 (10).
-This is different form the nonrelativistic definition of effective mass, which is instead related to the vector potential U_V [36].
-The effects of Pauli blocking at higher energies can be seen in Fig. 3 where the elastic cross section is computed at normal nuclear matter density $\rho{\rm NM}$ =0.16 fm-3 for energies up to 3 GeV.
+This is different form the non relativistic definition of effective mass, which is instead related to the vector potential U_V [36].
+The effects of Pauli blocking at higher energies can be seen in Fig. 3 where the elastic cross section is computed at normal nuclear matter density $\rho{NM} = 0.16 \text{ fm}^{-3}$ for energies up to 3 GeV.
 As it can be seen, the effects of Pauli blocking remain relevant at large energies where they produce a constant reduction of the cross section.
 The further reduction due to the effective mass affects the results at low energies and tends to become less important at 1 GeV even for constant values of U_S and U_V .
 However, it is meaningless to extend the calculation of the effective mass effects above this energy since the values of U_S and U_V are unknown in this region.

-FIG. 3.
-(Color online) In medium elastic pN cross sections computed for normal nuclear matter density as a function of the nucleon energy.
+FIG. 3: (Color online) In medium elastic pN cross sections computed for normal nuclear matter density as a function of the nucleon energy.
 The curves show the vacuum cross section (full line), the results obtained by including Pauli blocking and Fermi spreading (dashed line) and also the dispersion effects (dot-dashed line).